 Dyspnea is a subjective experience of difficult breathing or sensation of breathlessness that can occur rapidly and lead to a feeling of impending doom.
 Dyspnea can be common in patients with primary or metastatic lung or pleural involvement; however, patients with cancer without direct involvement of these areas also report it.
 Prevalence of dyspnea has been reported to be highest in patients with lung, breast, and esophageal cancer.
 Dyspnea has been estimated to occur in 15%–55% of patients at the time of cancer diagnosis and as many as 70% of patients with terminal cancer.
-Dyspnea in patients with cancer may be caused by the cancer directly or cancer treatment, or it may be unrelated to the cancer or associated with other underlying medical conditions.
 It is important for healthcare professionals to assess and treat any underlying causes of dyspnea, if known.

 Although not common, pneumonitis has been reported in patients receiving immunotherapies.
 Symptoms such as dyspnea or cough may indicate pneumonitis.
 Prompt diagnosis with radiographic imaging and interventions is essential.

 ONS staff researchers and clinical specialists have exhaustively assessed evidenced-based research from comprehensive sources to provide you our best recommendations on Symptom Interventions for your patients.